• Skip to primary navigation

 • Kale: I love kale in soups because it is sturdy, holds up well to heat, and maintains some structure.

 • Plant-Milk Plus Flour of Choice: The flour and plant milk combined create a thickening agent or a roux without using oil and butter.
-Fo ar gluten-free option, choose gluten-free flour like chickpea flour or oat flour.
+Choose gluten-free flour like chickpea flour or oat flour for a gluten-free option.

 • Nutritional Yeast: Nutritional yeast gives it a thick and cheesy taste.
 Nutritional yeast is an excellent source of vitamins and minerals.
 It also contains all nine essential amino acids, making it a complete protein like those found in animal products, but it's vegan.

 • Salt and pepper: I suggest adding salt and pepper to taste.
-Both ingredients enhance the flavors of the soup.
+Both ingredients enhance the flavors of the Olive Garden vegan gnocchi soup.

 • One clove of fresh garlic equals ¼ teaspoon of granulated garlic powder.
 The exact conversion applies to dehydrated or freeze-dried garlic or even minced refrigerated garlic.
 So if you don't have garlic or garlic powder but garlic salt, you can reach for that.